Pain Relief for Doctors Labelling Data

 I started academically in physics, but dropped out(sorry, took a leave of absence) of my PhD in the first year and did a long stint in quantitative finance.
 So out of all the possible topics for my first peer-reviewed published paper: portfolio optimisation, dark matter signatures, density functional theory, I ended up with the topic of…drawing rectangles on a colonoscopy video.
 I didn’t think it would come to this, but here we are.
 In reality though, drawing boxes on a colonoscopy video is one of the most interesting problems I have worked on.

-The purpose of this post is to review the paper we (including my cofounder Ulrik at Cord) recently published on this topic: “Novel artificial intelligence-driven software significantly shortens the time required for annotation in computer vision projects”.
-The preprint of the paper can be found here.
+The purpose of this post is to review the paper we (including my cofounder Ulrik at Encord) recently published on this topic: “Novel artificial intelligence-driven software significantly shortens the time required for annotation in computer vision projects”.
+The paper, in the journal Endoscopy International Open, can be found here.
 This was cowritten with the deft and patient assistance of our collaborators at King’s College London, Dr Bu Hayee and Dr Mehul Patel.
-It will be out in the next issue of the journal Endoscopy International Open.

 To convince you to keep reading after already having seen the words “annotation” and “colonoscopy”, we can for starters state that the field of gastroenterology is immensely important for human wellbeing.
 This is both in terms of cancer incidence and everyday chronic ailments.
 From cancer.org: